 06-98 APPLICABLE TO SPECIFIC SERVICES 4443 (Cont.)

 of 1988, P.L.
-101-508, OBRA 1990 and , you can offer, through a Secretarial waiver, home and community-based services to individuals who otherwise would require institutionalization.
+101-508, OBRA 1990 and P.L.
+105-33 and BBA 1997, you can offer, through a Secretarial waiver, home and community-based services to individuals who otherwise would require institutionalization.
 Interim final regulations implementing these provisions were published in the Federal Register on October 1, 1981.
 Final regulations were published in the Federal Register on March 13, 1985, which amended the interim rules.
-A notice of proposed rule was published on June 1, 1988 and a final rule with comment period was published on July 25, 1994 which incorporated the legislation noted above § and comments received as a result of the notice of proposed rule.
+A notice of proposed rule was published on June 1, 1988 and a final rule with comment period was published on July 25, 1994 which incorporated the legislation noted above (except § 4743 of P.L.
+105-33, BBA 1997) and comments received as a result of the notice of proposed rule.
 Further, §1902(a)(10)(A)(ii)(VI) of the Act, as added by §137(b)(7) of TEFRA 1982, permits coverage as optional categorically needy for the individuals who will receive home and community-based services under the waiver, and who, if they did not receive home and community-based services, would require institutional care.
 For example, if an individual would qualify for Medicaid in the institutional setting because the income of the parents or of a spouse was not deemed available to the individual, you may elect this optional coverage group and apply these same deeming rules when determining eligibility for home and community-based services.
 This option allows you to eliminate situations where individuals must remain institutionalized to retain Medicaid eligibility even though the recipient could receive the necessary services at home and at a lower cost to Medicaid.

 Section 4118 of OBRA 1987 amended §1915(c)(3) of the Act to provide for a waiver of the community income and resource requirements for the medically needy, as specified in §1902(a)(10)(C)(i)(III) of the Act.
 Reinstatement of this waiver is retroactive to waivers or renewals approved on or after October 21, 1986.